muratk3n/thirdwave/en/tweets/2020/week16b.md

 ---

 Yep.
-And that bending over backwards does not sit well w progs they can start a new party
+And if that bending over backwards does not sit well w progs they can start a new party

 "@LemieuxLGM